Fix “Error Establishing A Database Connection” in WordPress

 Regularly back up your WordPress site and its database.
 Having a recent backup ensures you can restore your site quickly if issues arise.
 Use reliable backup plugins like Blogvault, or hosting services with built-in backup options.

-Pro Tip: Schedule daily automatic backups to always have a restore point ready.
+Pro Tip: Always schedule daily automatic backups to have a restore point ready.

 Optimize Your WordPress Database

 Over time, databases accumulate unnecessary data like revisions, spam comments, and orphaned tables, which can slow down your site and increase the risk of corruption.
-Use plugins like Advanced Database Cleaner to clean and optimize your database regularly.
+Utilize plugins like Advanced Database Cleaner to regularly clean and optimize your database.

 Key Benefit: A lean database ensures faster performance and fewer errors.